7 Odd Tools That are Invaluable for Some Trades

 The Roof Snake by PacTool International makes shingle repairs easier.
 Just pry up a little bit on the surrounding shingles to remove the nails that hold down the damaged one.
 Pull out the old one and slide a new shingle into place.
 Flip the tool around and insert a roofing nail into the nail slot.
 Slip the tool under the overlapping shingle, and (here’s the ingenious part) hit the tool with your hammer to get the nail started.
 Then pull the slot free and pound the nail in with the flat part.
 Because you don’t have to pound directly on the nail, the shingles don’t need to be pried up so far, making damage less likely.

 Reciprocating saw accessories have come a long way, and the folks at Spyder Tools have a lot to do with that.
 The newest kid on the block is a wire brush.
 Stick it in the end of your recip saw and scrub away dirt, rust and unwanted paint.
 You shouldn’t throw away the wire wheel for your grinder, but this setup is easier to control than a grinder, and because it’s portable and small, it can reach areas grinders can’t.
 There’s nothing better than finding a new use for an existing tool.
 You can get the Spyder Tools wire brush at home centers, hardware stores, and online.
+See more of our go-to pro tips for using a reciprocating saw here.

 If you hang insulation more than a couple of times a year, the Shut-N-Cut is more than worthy of consideration—it’s a no-brainer.
 Here’s how it works: